mukil/dm4-mathjax-renderer/README.md

 # Simple MathJax Renderer for the DeepaMehta4 Webclient

-This simple mathjax-renderer is used as part of the <http://github.com/mukil/dm4.eduzen>-application and just provides the necessary mathjax files for your dm4-webclient plugin to take on, as well as it defines a simple renderer.
-How this works for me, I`ve written here <https://github.com/mukil/dm4.eduzen/blob/master/src/main/resources/web/script/plugin.js>.
+This simple mathjax-renderer is used as part of the <http://github.com/mukil/dm4.eduzen>-application and provides the necessary mathjax files for your dm4-webclient plugin.
+It provides this by means of a "simple renderer".
+How this works for me as a developer, I`ve noted down here <https://github.com/mukil/dm4.eduzen/blob/master/src/main/resources/web/script/plugin.js>.

-To hook up the mathjax-renderer as default renderer for parts of your model you have to use the 'tub.eduzen.mathjax_field_renderer'-uri.
-One can have multiple instances of this renderer in use on one _page_.
+# Install the MathJax Renderer as a user ("admin")

+To **use** the mathjax-renderer, you need to set it up as the default renderer for a TopicType.
+Choose a TopicType, reveal it's related 'ViewConfig'-Topic and set it's 'Simple renderer' option to the renderer uri 'tub.eduzen.mathjax_field_renderer'.
+Press 'Save' and that's it.
+You can now view and edit TeX-commands through creating and editing the resp.
+TopicType in your dm4-webclient.

+# Install MathJax Renderer as a developer

-Example: To setup this renderer for your model you need to set the 'dm4.webclient.simple_renderer_uri'
+Example: To setup this renderer as part of your model/migration you need to set the 'dm4.webclient.simple_renderer_uri'.
+In a declarative model migration this could look like the following:

 <pre>